Thotless/asymmetry-of-intent/README.txt

 Identifies **Neuron 179**, a polysemantic neuron that activates for both "Technology" and "Nature."
 * **Key Finding:** Ambiguous words like "Web" and "Cloud" trigger the neuron at equal intensity, proving that multiple meanings exist in superposition until collapsed by context.

+### 5. Fractal Rejection (experiment_5_fractal_rejection.py)
+Tests the hypothesis of Hierarchical Steering: that "Truth" is a composite signal, and noise can be filtered out in stages using multiple Rejection Vectors at progressive depths.
+Instead of a single "Truth Vector," we applied a Multi-Stage Cascade Filter:
+Layer 4 (Coarse): Rejects Gibberish/Syntax errors (Coherence Vector).
+Layer 7 (Medium): Rejects Non-Sequiturs (Logic Vector).
+Layer 10 (Fine): Rejects the "Texture" of Lying (Fact Vector).
+* **Key Test: Comparing the model's hallucination style on the prompt "The scientist discovered that the moon is made of..."
+* **Key Finding: The control generation drifted into "Dream Logic" (gravity jets and contradictions).
+The fractal generation shifted into "Hard Science" Texture (silica, sulfur, crystals).
+While the model still hallucinated specific facts (due to size constraints), the Genre of the Hallucination was successfully steered from "Low-Mass Nonsense" to "High-Mass Materialism."

 ## 🛠️ Installation & Usage

 ### Prerequisites